OZ-T/voltrad1/docs/doc.md

 TREND ANALYSIS
 1.- Check daily Coopock for SPX with command: . p coppock
         Check what coppock has to say about the market trend: positive&down, negative&up, ...
-2.- Check Daily summary (YTD, MTD, WTD, DD) for SPX: . p summary "SPX"
+2.- Check Daily instrument summary (YTD, MTD, WTD, DD) for SPX: . p summary "SPX"

 RISK ANALYSIS
 1.- Check EMAS and IV Channels for SPX: . p emas "SPX"